Chapter 3: Automatic Differentiation

 return Mul()(a, b)

-Seriously how hard was it?
+Not too hard, right?
 We just completed the forward pass of Add().

-Write the forward method for all these classes .
+forward method for these operations.

 3.3 Integrating Functions inside the Tensor Class